Do you feel that your perineum has never been the same after childbirth?

 Perineoplasty focuses on repairing the perineum — the area between the vagina and the anus — while vaginoplasty aims to tighten the vaginal canal throughout its length.
 They are complementary surgeries and are often performed together.
 In my practice, I evaluate each case to determine if the patient needs one or both.

-In my practice in Londrina, I work in partnership with Dr. Fabio Minotti because I believe that the best result comes from the combination of specialties.
+In my practice in Brazil, I work in partnership with Dr. Fabio Minotti because I believe that the best result comes from the combination of specialties.
 I, as a plastic surgeon, take care of the external aesthetic reconstruction — skin, contour, and appearance.
 Dr. Minotti, as a coloproctologist, takes care of the internal functional reconstruction — musculature and pelvic support.
 This division ensures excellence at each stage.

 Perineoplasty lasts on average one to two hours.
 When combined with other intimate surgeries — such as labiaplasty or labia majora reduction — the total time may be longer, but everything is performed in the same surgical time so that the patient has a single recovery.